 I love seafood very much.
 You may notice from one of the previous posts that I am living in Ankara city, the capital city of Turkey and it is not located nearby the seashore.
 Ankara city is located in the heart of Anatolia and the closest sea is about 450 km away from us.

-Generally, I am giving ‘where to eat’ suggestions from the hometown of that specific dish; however, this time I will suggest a restaurant from my city.
-‘Yelken’ restaurant is one of the best seafood restaurants in Ankara.
+Generally, I try to give the best where-to-eat suggestions from the hometown of that specific dish; however, this time I will suggest a restaurant from my city.
+Yelken restaurant is one of the best seafood restaurants in Ankara.
 They have an amazing seafood menu and Grilled Octopus has its special spot on that menu.
-If you stop by in Ankara city for some reason, knock on their door to taste this delicious seafood.
+If you stop by Ankara city for some reason, knock on their door to taste this delicious seafood.

 - 1 kg Medium size Octopus (fresh or frozen)

 - 2 garlic cloves minced

 - 1/2 teaspoon ground black pepper

 Place the cleaned octopus in a pot and cover with enough water.
 Add the bay leaf and vinegar of grapes to the pot.
 Bring to a boil and boil it for 30 minutes.

 Remove octopus from the hot water, rinse very well and place it in a bowl.
 Drizzle with olive oil and add minced garlic and let it cool and rest at room temperature for 30 minutes.

 Slice octopus tentacles and grill for 4-5 minutes per side, until they charred.